evuraan/MythicalMythTV/maestro/README.md

 Use the `-onTheFly` option to enable on the fly encoding.

-This is an experimental feature that will try `ffmpeg` to transcode your videos to a playable format.

-`ffmpeg` must be available in your `PATH`.
+This will try `ffmpeg` to transcode your videos to a playable format. `ffmpeg` must be available in your `PATH`.

 #### Pre-processing your videos